 - How did you react to the gospel message when you first began to understand it?
 Did you experience any anger or stubborn resistance in your heart before giving up control of your life to Christ?

-- Are there any areas of your life where you are currently resisting God’s call to repent and change?
-Ask the Lord to help you to want to change so that you can enjoy the sweet fellowship with Him that He wants you to experience.
+- Are there any areas of your life where you might be currently resisting God’s call to repent and change?

 - Do you have any friends or family who are still resisting the gospel like Herod did in today’s passage?
 Instead of getting angry and frustrated, commit yourself to praying for God to change the hearts of these lost loved ones the way that He changed your heart.
 And keep showing them the love of Christ whenever you can!